 2. Keeping your customers happy is of utmost importance

-Following on from above: if your customers are happy, your business will be happy.
-Not only will happy customers be more likely to continue doing business with you, they are also your best (and cheapest) form of advertisement!
+Following on from the above: if your customers are happy, your business will be happy.
+Not only will happy customers be more likely to continue doing business with you, but they are also your best (and cheapest) form of advertisement!

 It’s the unfortunate truth that an unhappy customer is more outspoken about their experience than a happy customer.
 Make sure your customers are happy customers!